 Division of Gynecologic Oncology Research Awards

-The Division of Gynaecologic Oncology is pleased to launch a round of funding applications to support research on gynecologic cancers.
-These grants are for up to $20,000, are one time only (i.e. non-renewable), and are designed to provide critical review, with rapid turn-around and constructive feedback, and funding for proposals that would not be eligible to receive funding at the national level.
-Up to $40,000 of funding is available for this competition.
+The suggested application budget for each grant is $20,000 and are one time only (i.e. non-renewable); application budget requests beyond $20,000 will be accepted but needs to reflect the actual needs of the proposed project.
+These grants are designed to support early and mid-career researchers, provide critical review, with rapid turn-around and constructive feedback, and funding for proposals that may not be eligible to receive funding at the national level.
 Examples would be clinical projects without a basic science component, projects for which there is a hypothesis but no preliminary data, smaller circumscribed projects that are self-limited and cannot be expanded into a 3 year CIHR-type proposal, etc. Preference will be given to projects that have the potential to become larger externally funded projects, but funding is also intended to support those projects that will provide a definitive answer, without the potential to directly lead to larger follow-up studies.
-Engagement/collaboration of junior faculty is strongly encouraged.

 Conditions of Funding

-- Title of project
+1. Title of project

-- Principal applicant (title, affiliations, email, phone)
+2. Principal applicant (title, affiliations, email, phone)

-- Co-applicants (title, affiliations, email, phone)
+3. Co-applicants (title, affiliations, email, phone)

-- Lay title and summary (max.
+4. Lay title and summary (max.
 250 words)

-- Research proposal: Must clearly outline the following: background, hypothesis, objectives/specific aims, preliminary data, methods, anticipated results and outcomes, and significance of the research.
+5. Research proposal.
+Must clearly outline the following: background, hypothesis, objectives/specific aims, preliminary data, methods, anticipated results and outcomes, and significance of the research.
 Four-page limit (including figures, tables, etc.).
 Additional one-page limit for reference bibliography.
 All documents must be in PDF.
 Use Times New Roman 12 point font.
 Spacing no more than six lines of type within a vertical inch.
 Page size no larger than 8.5 inches x 11.0 inches.
 Margins at least 0.5 inch in all directions.

-- Detailed budget.
+6. Detailed budget.
 Salary support for applicant is not an eligible expense.

-- Publications.
+8. Publications.
 A maximum of 2 publications from the past five years relevant to this proposal can be appended.